cholmes/gpkg-tiles/spec.md

 practices in this domain.
 In addition, various image file formats have different representational capabilities, and include different self-descriptive metadata.

-The Raster / Tile Store data / metadata model, conventions and SQL functions described below support direct use of rasters and tiles in a GeoPackage in two ways.
-First, they specify how existing applications may create SQL Views of the data /metadata model on top of existing application tables that that follow different interface conventions.
+The Tile Store data / metadata model and conventions and described below support direct use of tiles in a GeoPackage in two ways.
+First, they specify how existing applications may create SQL Views of the data /metadata model on top of existing application tables that follow different interface conventions.
 Second, they include and expose enough metadata information at both the dataset and record levels to allow applications that use GeoPackage data to discover its characteristics without having to parse all of the stored images.
 Applications that store GeoPackage raster and tile data, which are presumed to have this information available, SHALL store sufficient metadata to enable its intended use.

-Following a convention used by [MBTiles] (https://github.com/mapbox/mbtiles-spec), the Raster / Tile Store data model may be implemented directly as SQL tables in a SQLite database for maximum performance, or as SQL views on top of tables in an existing SQLite Raster / Tile store for maximum adaptability and loose coupling to enable widespread implementation.
+Following a convention used by [MBTiles] (https://github.com/mapbox/mbtiles-spec), the Tile Store data model may be implemented directly as SQL tables in a SQLite database for maximum performance, or as SQL views on top of tables in an existing SQLite Tile store for maximum adaptability and loose coupling to enable widespread implementation.
 A GeoPackage can store multiple raster and tile pyramid data sets in different tables or views in the same container.

+Additionally an extension specification enables storage of raster blobs using the same data / metadata model with Views to implement the Tile portion.

-Following a convention used by [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index), tables or views containing record-level metadata are named with a raster or tile table name prefix and a “_rt_metadata” suffix, e.g. {RasterTableName}{_rt_metadata.
+Following a convention used by [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index), tables or views containing record-level metadata are named with a raster or tile table name prefix and a “_rt_metadata” suffix, e.g. {RasterTableName}_rt_metadata.

 The tables or views that implement the GeoPackage Raster / Tile Store data / metadata model are described and discussed individually in the following subsections.